Public sector retrofit data centre achieves a PUE of less than 1.1 Using EcoCooling IT cooling system.

-Many public sectors institutions have used EcoCooling data centre cooling to reduce energy usage in their data centres.
+Many public sector data centres have used EcoCooling systems to reduce their IT cooling energy usage.
 The EcoCooling equipment qualifies for Salix funding and can result in PUEs lower than 1.1 for both new and retrofit data centres.
 In this case study, we look at an interesting retrofit at South Yorkshire Police who installed direct evaporative cooling into their data centre.

 Ignoring convention, by installing a mezzanine deck maximising the attributes of the high ceiling and associated high-level windows in order to create a dedicated “cooling” plant room situated directly above the white space.
 This innovative and unique EcoCooling WetBoxes in a CREC arrangement breaks the mould for contemporary data centre design.
 With an annualised PUE of sub 1.1, the installation offers South Yorkshire Police exceptional energy performance exceeding current industry expectations.